phusion/passenger_library/README.md

 Welcome to the Passenger documentation project.
 The goal of this project is to write excellent documentation for the [Phusion Passenger application server](https://www.phusionpassenger.com/).

+You can view the live version of this documentation at [https://www.phusionpassenger.com/library/](https://www.phusionpassenger.com/library/).

 Documentation is written in markdown and HTML.
-The final output is generated through the [Middleman static site generator]().
+The final output is generated through the [Middleman static site generator](https://middlemanapp.com/).

 ## Contributing